jjcav84/mdbreact-gatsby-starter/README.md

 # mdbreact-gatsby-starter

-run `yarn` to install
+Run `yarn` to install

-`gatsby develop` to run local server on localhost:8000 `gatsby build` to the static site and place the files into the public folder
+Run `gatsby develop` to run local server on localhost:8000

+Run `gatsby build` to build the static site and place the files into the public folder